Message from Lead Pastor, Steve McMillan

 Global Expenditures

-* includes designated mission contributions, Philippine Mission Trip, and Refugees Fund
+* includes designated mission contributions, Youth Mexico Mission Trip, Refugee Sponsorship Fund

 Reserve Term Deposits